 Stunning dinner-time views from London's tallest building.

-The Shard is home to several fancy eateries, but Oblix is the original and the most elevated, situation on the 32nd floor of the glass skyscraper.
-Obix has a New York-inspired rotisserie theme -- a departure for founder Rainer Becker, whose previous restaurants, Zuma and Roka, have both been Japanese-themed.
+The Shard is home to several fancy eateries, but Oblix is the original and the most elevated, situated on the 32nd floor of the glass skyscraper.
+It's actually split across two different spaces, both offering some pretty incredible views across London.
+Oblix West is the restaurant -- with a New York-inspired rotisserie theme featuring British and European produce -- a departure for founder Rainer Becker, whose other restaurants, Zuma, Roka and Inko Nito, are Japanese-themed.

 Duck and Waffle offers delicious food and views 24/7.

 Breakfast is the most important meal of the day, so why not treat yourself to waffles amongst the clouds?
 Duck and Waffle is located on the 40th floor of 110 Bishopsgate (Heron Tower) and even in London fog its impressive.
 The Heron Tower also hosts the London outpost of Japanese-Peruvian-Brazilian restaurant Sushisamba, but we recommend Duck and Waffle for the eponymous signature dish.

 The restaurant is open 24/7, and you can get delicious breakfast bites all day.
 The duck and waffle will cost you £18 ($22), but two eggs any style comes in at £8 ($10) -- comparable to many less glamorous brunch spots in the capital.